Programs & Courses

 DT 201 - Foundations of Reformed Education (3.0 credits)

 This course examines the structure of a Reformed Christian school in which biblical instruction across the entire curriculum is normative.
+The ethical standards of care, respect, trust, and integrity that shape professional practice are also examined in light of a Biblical perspective.
 Relationships between home, school, and church are explored, with a special emphasis on the home-school (parent-teacher) relationship in the teaching and learning setting of the classroom.
-The course includes topics such as school governance and government relations.

 DT 202 - Foundations of Curriculum in a Christian Context (3.0 credits)